On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Redshift evolution of the mass-spectrum

-\emph{Redshift evolution of the mass-spectrum} --- We now demonstrate how our results indicate a redshift evolving mass-spectrum for BBHs.
+We now demonstrate how our results indicate a redshift evolving mass-spectrum for BBHs.
 As mentioned in the main text, the three components of our mixture model have distinct redshift evolution parameters.
 Since different components contribute dominantly to different features in the mass spectrum, our results imply that the resulting mass distribution will have distinct shapes at different redshift slices.

 We first list in Table~\ref{tab:kappa}, the $90\%$ and $1\sigma$ credible intervals of $\kappa_i$ for each component.
 It is clear that $\kappa_2$ is smaller than $\kappa_1$ and $\kappa_3$ by more than $1\sigma$.
 In other words, the relative abundance of BBHs in the $35M_{\odot}$ feature (which are predominantly Comp.
 2), decreases with redshift at the $1\sigma$ level, as seen in Figure~\ref{fig:Rz-ratio}.